PhilHarps/music/README.md

 If the developer was working in a team, new branches on github could be created for each user story or functionality before merging back to the master copy.
 This helps prevent the master codebase from being polluted with un-tested code, while allowing multiple functionalities to be developed concurrently by multiple team members.
 The separate branching will also enable better code review and tracking between team members.

-A likely flow of events for source control could be:
+A likely flow of events for feature-branching workflow could be:

 - 'git pull' on master branch
 - Create a new branch with: `git checkout -b branch-name`